 In September 2014, the board of directors authorized the repurchase of up to \$3.0 billion of Abbott's common shares from time to time.
 The 2014 authorization was in addition to the \$512 million unused portion of a previous program announced in June 2013.
-In the first three months of 2016, Abbott repurchased 10.4 million shares at a cost of \$408 million under the program authorized in 2014.
+In the first six months of 2016, Abbott repurchased 10.4 million shares at a cost of \$408 million under the program authorized in 2014.
 On April 27, 2016, the board of directors authorized the issuance and sale for general corporate purposes of up to 75 million common shares that would result in proceeds of up to \$3 billion.
 No shares have been issued under this authorization.

-In the first quarter of 2018, Abbott declared a dividend of \$0.28 per share on its common shares, which represents an increase of approximately 6% over the \$0.265 per share dividend declared in the first quarter of 2017.
+In each of the first two quarters of 2018, Abbott declared a quarterly dividend of \$0.28 per share on its common shares, which represents an increase of approximately 6% over the \$0.265 per share quarterly dividend declared in each of the first two quarters of 2017.